 Frequently Asked Questions

 Absolute returns.
-We specialize in “go anywhere” long/short investing and tactical timing of exposures to asset classes, countries, currencies, sectors, industries and investment factors.
+We specialize in tactical timing of exposures to asset classes, countries, currencies, sectors, industries and investment factors.
 Most investment advisors purport to offer diversification, but in reality, their long-only approach and “plain vanilla” orientation mean their returns are all very similar and driven primarily by stock and bond market returns.
 Our returns are more driven by non-market factors.

 Alignment of interests.
 We invest alongside our clients.
 For qualified clients, we offer a performance-based fee schedule, meaning we only get paid to the extent that we generate returns.

 Scientific investment process.
-We are a “quant shop.”
 Our investment decisions are based on hard evidence—not subjective guessing.
 The market inefficiencies that we exploit are validated by respected academic research, thoroughly scrubbed data and constantly updated empirical results.